 Insulate your pipes

-Your honey might be keeping you warm this Valentine’s Day, but your pipes need something to keep them warm also.
-You can pick up pipe insulation from your local hardware store for cheap and can stop pipe bursts which are often very pricey repairs.
-Insulating your pipes will also help hot water lose less heat as it travels through them which can save you money on utilities and free up some money for fun stuff with your partner.
+Your honey might be keeping you warm.
+This Valentine’s Day, but your pipes need something to keep them warm also.
+You can pick up pipe insulation from your local hardware store for cheap and stop pipe bursts, which are often very pricey repairs.
+Insulating your pipes will also help hot water lose less heat as it travels through them, which can save you money on utilities and free up some money for fun stuff with your partner.